A question we’re often asked as a content marketing agency that is involved in publishing is: ‘are printed magazines sustainable?’

 Making a magazine from recycled paper

-There are several things publishers can do to make sure their printed products get recycled:
+There are several things brands and publishers can do to make sure their printed products get recycled:

 • Avoid using materials such as glitter, mixed plastics and glue-dots, which cannot be recycled.